• Home

 Gingerbread Garland

 A garland is another beautiful way to display homemade gingerbread cookies.
 Do the same things as if you were making an ornament, but tie them all to one long string, spaced out.
-Then hang on a mantle or over a window.
+Then hang it on a mantle or over a window.

 Gingerbread Gift Tags